[Reading time: 3 minutes]

-And the likelihood is seldom zero.
+And the likelihood is certainly not zero.

 Risk = Likelihood x Impact

-As a director, you know risk is more than just likelihood.
+Risk is more than just likelihood.
 It’s also about impact.

-What’s the impact if the organisation loses all historical emails forever?
+What’s the impact if the business:

 [Red flag: An answer that assumes Microsoft or another cloud provider won’t have a failure]